smaffei/OptimalFlow/README.md

 The Fortran code implements the optimisation algorithm first presented in Livermore et al. (2014) and expanded in Maffei et al. (in prep) and details can be found therein.

+The code finds the spherical harmonics coefficients *q*

 # References <a name="refs"></a>
 Livermore, Philip W., Alexandre Fournier, and Yves Gallet.
 "Core-flow constraints on extreme archeomagnetic intensity changes." _Earth and Planetary Science Letters_ 387 (2014): 145-156.